 We have new or already-rebuilt replacement C6 IDI VRV’s (Vacuum Regulator Valves) for sale.
 Also, we can rebuild your existing VRV if it is not working or broken.

 Since the IDI C6 VRV (Vacuum Regulator Valve) was discontinued years ago, they are becoming scarcer and scarcer.
 We have manufactured a new IDI-Online VRV based on the old design for the 6.9 and 7.3 IDI, but with a few enhancements to make the part simpler and easier to maintain.
-Please click the option below:
+Please click an option below:

 (Ford Part Nos.
 F0TP-7B200-AA, F0TP-7B200-A, E5TP-7B200-AA, E5TA-7B200-A, E7TA-7B200-AA, E7TA-7B200-AB, E7TA-7B200-AC, E8TP-7B200-AA, FOTP-AA or International Part No. 1801361c7)